1975 Houston Astros season: April

 On Opening Day at the Astrodome, José Cruz introduced himself in an Astros uniform with an electric debut, going 3-for-4, swatting a home run and delivering three runs batted in (RBI) to lead a 6–2 triumph over the Atlanta Braves.
 Cruz singled during his first Houston plate appearance in the bottom of the second inning off Braves starter Phil Niekro for his first Astros hit, and in the bottom of the fifth, slugged a three-run home run to chase Niekro.
 The blast put Houston in the lead, 5–2.
 Rob Andrews made his major league debut at second base and struck out against Niekro during his first at bat in the first inning, and the third, singled for his first major league hit.
 Andrews, Enos Cabell, César Cedeño, Milt May, and Doug Rader each added two hits as Houston totaled 14.
 Astros starter Larry Dierker went the distance and struck out 7 to pick up his first win of the season.
 Dierker made his then-club record fourth Opening Day start for Houston, relinquishing a tie with the prior year's starter, Dave Roberts.
+Meanwhile, Rader, making his seventh consecutive Opening Day start at third base, equaled Bob Aspromonte's club record for the position (1962 to 1968).
+José Cruz' first home run for Houston was also the first of his career on Opening Day.

 On April 13, the Astros retired Don Wilson's uniform number 40. and commemorated him during the following season with a black circular patch containing his number 40 in white, which was worn on the left sleeve of the Astros "rainbow jerseys."

 May

 Bob Watson scored the 1,000,000th run in baseball history on May 4 during the first game of a doubleheader at Candlestick Park.
 In spite of Milt May's home run, Watson sprinted around the bases to cross home plate, edging ahead of Dave Concepción of the Cincinnati Reds.
-Meanwhile, the pitching staffs were unusually wild, issuing a record 41 bases on balls, including a single game league record of 26 in nightcap.
-In spite of J. R. Richard surrendering a club-record eleven of the free passes, Houston managed to win the second game, 12–8, and obtain a split of the twinbill.
+Meanwhile, both pitching staffs were unusually wild, issuing a record 41 bases on balls, including a single game league record of 26 in the nightcap.
+J. R. Richard surrendered an individual club-record eleven of the free passes; however, Houston managed to win the second game, 12–8, to obtain a split of the twinbill.
+Watson's prize for the historic run scored was $10,000 and one million Tootsie Rolls.

 After having fallen behind on May 25 to a 6–0 score, the Astros came back in the bottom of the ninth inning to the Montreal Expos, via a leadoff home run by César Cedeño.
 The Expos retook the lead in the 12th inning, prior to the Astros walking it off in the bottom of the inning, 8–7.